umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/cdc-mask-research.md

 patients could have been the first one, then presumes that one of them must have infected the other two.
 The paper expresses concern that asymptomatic people may be unaware of their infection.

+**Bai:**  This paper concerns six patients, with patient A being asymptomatic.
+The five patients did not come into known contact with any person who tested positive for covid, except patient A.  The timeline is difficult to review for a person with poor eyesight, but the paper indicates a lengty incubation period.
+While asymptomatic tranmission is also presumed in this paper, this paper provides better support for the premise of asymptomatic transmission than the other papers so far.
+Even so, as with the other papers reviewed, there remains the possibility that infections originated in another person with mild symptoms who was never known about or identified.
+Also, the paper hints at being inconclusive and requests further study of "[t]he mechanism by which asymptomatic carriers could acquire and transmit the coronavirus that causes COVID-19."